madchap/docker-vault-token-tower/README.md

 Create the policy, and issue a token against it.
 It will be used by the vault-tower container app.

 ## vault-token-tower token
 The token value is expected to be found at the root of the container, in a file called `token`.
+You will get this file as an admin and put it there manually.
+It is your trusted container, it's gotta start somewhere (I guess).

 # Endpoints
 ## roleid